schneebonus/ansible-debian_workstation/README.md

 # ansible-debian_workstation
 Ansible project to deploy my basic workstation configuration.
+Got bored to repeat the same steps every time I have to set up a new workstation - so I automated it.

 ## Install
 - install ansible, generate ssh keys, ... basics for host system